Lie symmetry analysis of the two-Higgs-doublet model field equations: A proof of Proposition

 \section{A proof of Proposition \ref{P:SimplifiedModel}}

-The most general NHDM+KS Lagrangian in $d$ spacetime dimensions was given by \eqref{E:L_NHDM+KS}.
-We may expand the Lagrangian \eqref{E:L_NHDM+KS} in purely scalar terms and terms linear and quadratic in the gauge fields, as follows
+The most general NHDM+KS Lagrangian in $d$ spacetime dimensions is given by \eqref{E:L_NHDM+KS}.
+We can expand the Lagrangian \eqref{E:L_NHDM+KS} in purely scalar terms and terms linear and quadratic in the gauge fields, as follows:

 where